iterami/Docs.htm/common/js/webgl.md

 ---

 ### `webgl_character_damage(args)`
 * Damages or fully kills a character, or optionally fully kills them.
-Removes attached entities, then either sets `health-current` to 0 and moves to spawn, or deletes entirely.
+Removes attached entities, then either sets `health-current` to 0 or deletes entirely.

 Arg       | Required? | Notes
 ----------|-----------|------